Estate Planning with Katrina Hofstetter from Cornerstone Legal - Greater Lansing Area Moms

 There are many myths and misconceptions surrounding Estate Planning that I tackle on a daily basis.
 Since Estate Planning is most often an elective legal service, many people will wait until they feel they’re old enough or have enough money to justify the planning.
 I strive to educate my clients on the various ways that an Estate Plan provides benefits at every stage of life.

-Here are some of the most common questions that I get:
+Cornerstone Legal shares some of the most common questions that they get

 Am I really old enough to need an Estate Plan?